 Well allow me to dive head first into the stats from the last decade of winners to reveal a few helpful points that narrow down the field that is teeing it up at Augusta National this year.

 Watch the GM Tipster discuss who will do well at Augusta this year

 In Reasonable Form And Not Rusty

-Since 2011, The Masters’ winner has posted a T3 or better that same calendar year, with Danny Willett, Jordan Spieth, Bubba Watson and Charl Schwarztel all winning.
-Nine of the last 10 winners had also played in six or more tournaments that year, ruling the likes of Jason Day and Rory McIlroy out of this year’s picks.
+Since 2011, The Masters’ winner has posted a T3 or better that same calendar year, with Sergio Garcia, Danny Willett, Jordan Spieth, Bubba Watson and Charl Schwarztel all winning.
+Nine of the last 10 winners had also played in six or more tournaments that year, ruling Jason Day out of this year’s picks.

 Not The Defending Champion

-Spieth would have got the job done last year were it not for his collapse on the 12th, but Willett’s win means nobody has defended the Green Jacket since Tiger Woods in 2001-2002.
+Spieth would have got the job done in 2016 were it not for his collapse on the 12th, but Willett’s win means nobody has defended the Green Jacket since Tiger Woods in 2001-2002.
 Before Woods it is only Sir Nick Faldo (1989-1990) and Jack Nicklaus (1965-1966) who have pulled off the feat.